 Instructor Expertise and Reputation

 What you learn is at least as much about who you are learning from as it is about the course materials.
-Understanding how to present concepts in the right way to make them click and having the kind of real-world experience that offers good examples and unparalleled authority is critical for professors who are training the next generation of healthcare administration talent.
+Understanding how to present concepts in the right way to make them click and having the kind of real-world experience that offers good examples and unparalleled authority is critical for professors who are training the next generation of administrative talent.

 Industry and Agency Connections